 ‘I cannot let you pass!’”

 Okay, you had us at empty grave.
 This is a brief passage from the legend of how Brahan Seer gained the gift of second site.
-Registered charity, High Life Highland asked us to animate this and several other tales from a suite of legends for their Inverness Castle tour.
+High Life Highland asked us to animate this and several other tales from a suite of legends for their Inverness Castle tour.

 Each legend depicts visions Brahan had seen coming, and eventually his death, which we’re pretty sure he did not.